jackocnr/intl-tel-input/README.md

 - [Contributing](#contributing)
 - [Attributions](#attributions)

-## JavaScript Plugin vs React Component
+## JavaScript Plugin vs React Component vs Vue Component
-We now provide both a JavaScript plugin and a React Component.
+We now provide both React and Vue components alongside the regular JavaScript plugin.
 This readme is for the JavaScript plugin.
-View the [React Component readme](https://github.com/jackocnr/intl-tel-input/blob/master/react/README.md).
+View the [React Component readme](https://github.com/jackocnr/intl-tel-input/blob/master/react/README.md) or the [Vue Component readme](https://github.com/jackocnr/intl-tel-input/blob/master/vue/README.md).

 ## Demo and Examples
 You can view [a live demo](https://intl-tel-input.com) and see some examples of how to use the various options.
 Alternatively, try it for yourself by downloading the project and opening demo.html in a browser.